B59-CloudDevOps/learn-kubernetes/README.md

     To use these, we need to enable an add on called AWS VPC CNI

 > What is the CNI used on AWS EKS ?
     AWS VPC CNI : This enables pod networking within your cluster.
+    Whenever you enable an addon on EKS, technically aws on the backend is deploying those resources for you in the kube-system namespace